lwjglgamedev/lwjglbook-bookcontents-leg/chapter14/chapter14.md

 ![Terrain Construction II](terrain_construction_2.png)

 The translation is done by calling setPosition, buy remember what we set is a displacement not a position.
 If you review the figure above you will see that the central block does not require any displacement, it's already positioned in the adquate coordinates.
+The vertex drain in green needs a displacement, for the x coordinate, of $$-1$$ and the vertex drawn in blue needs a displacement of $$+1$$.
 The formula to calculate the x displacement is this one: